Samuriot/PySing/README.md

 - Successfully add microphone input
 - Gather test songs for the karaoke machine
 - Determine logic for PyGame and mic input reading

+# Dependencies
+- PyAudio (portaudio needed for install as well)